 The Child and Adult Care Food Program: The Child and Adult Care Food Program (CACFP) plays a vital role in improving the quality of child care.
 CACFP ensures that young children in child care have access to a nutritious diet and learn improved eating habits through early nutrition education.
 This is especially important today because childhood obesity has become a national epidemic.
 More than 1/3 of children in the United States are overweight or obese.
 The New York State Department of Health together with the United State Department of Agriculture (USDA) allocates funds to Family Enrichment Network to be the regional sponsoring agency for family child care providers.
 Family Enrichment Network in turn reimburses eligible registered, licensed, and enrolled legally exempt family child care providers for nutritious meals and snacks served to children in their care.
 CACFP offers ongoing training to participating providers in relevant areas such as the nutritional needs of children, food safety, menu planning, and physical activities.
-A CACFP representative from Family Enrichment Network visits each site at least three times a year providing in-home assistance.
-CACFP participation slightly decreased in 2014.
+A CACFP representative from Family Enrichment Network visits each site at least three times a year providing in-home assistance and nutrition training.
+CACFP participation decreased again in 2015 due to providers leaving the childcare field and pursuing other job opportunities.

 Tables 3 and 4 below show the numbers of providers enrolled in CACFP.

-TABLE 3: CACFP Participation Numbers:20
+TABLE 3: CACFP Participation Numbers11

-Registered Licensed Number of Percentage
+Registered Licensed Number of Percentage of

-Providers in Providers Registered/Licensed of Total
+Providers in Providers in Registered/Licensed Total

-CACFP in CACFP Providers NOT in Providers
+CACFP CACFP Providers NOT in CACFP Providers in

-CACFP in CACFP
+CACFP

-Broome County 35 11 24 68%
+Broome County 26 17 23 53%

-Chenango 14 11 18 58%

-County
+Chenango County 9 6 6 40%

+Tri G 1.5 4.4 5 00/

-Tioga County 10 8 6 66%
+Tioga County 15 11 3 58%